juspay/hyper-sdk-flutter/README.md

 ### Step-1: Create Juspay Object

-This method creates an instance of Juspay class in the React Bridge Module on which all the HyperSDK APIs / methods are triggered.
-It internally uses the current activity as an argument.
+This method creates an instance of Juspay class on which all the HyperSDK APIs / methods are triggered.

 Note: This method is mandatory and is required to call any other subsequent methods from HyperSDK.